juaoregon/juaoregon.github.io/README.md

 * Similar Artists Button (it will display a _fancybox_ with artists that are similar to our).
 * Artist Video Button (it will display a _fancybox_ with a playlist of all the artist's videos available).
 * Refine album searching methods and filters.
+* Loading mask/unmask for templates.
+* Contemplate cases with no results.
 * Code optimization for better efficiency.
 * Documentation and comments.